lemrey/sdk-nrf/applications/nrf_tbr/README.rst

 The application also requires the following boards:

+..
+  Need some more information about "Daughterboard"

 * `PHYTEC link board ETH`_
 * Daughterboard

 Network
 =======

-Current application release supports only IPv6 network on backbone link, hence you will need the Internet backbone connection with IPv6 support for testing purposes.
+Current version of the application supports only IPv6 connectivity between Thread and non-Thread devices over the backbone link.

-Additionally, you must disable IPv6 Router Advertisement Guard on the router.
+However, the application can support IPv4 networking for other purposes, e.g. mDNS and name resolution.

 Testing prerequisites
 =====================

 To perform testing, the following devices are required:

+..
+  Should we put a/an before names like "Thread", "Linux" "nRF54G20 PDK" etc. (I've removed them at the moment)

-* An Ethernet router with IPv6 connectivity.
+* A router with IPv6 connectivity through Ethernet or a network switch.
-  Make sure that IPv6 Router Advertisement Guard is disabled on the router.
-* An nRF Thread BR devkit.
+* nRF54H20 PDK with nRF Thread Border Router application.
-* A Thread CLI device (e.g., running on nRF52840 DK).
+* Thread CLI device (e.g., running on nRF52840 DK).
-* A Linux host machine.
+* Linux host machine.

+..
+  We need to somehow stress this more as it may break testing environment

+Note: nRF Thread Border router uses ICMPv6 Router Advertisement messages to share routing information and its prefixes with other devices.
+If non-Thread network devices are connected through a router make sure that IPv6 Router Advertisement Guard feature is disabled.
+Otherwise, it can disrupt communication between the networks.

 User interface
 **************